Basic Medicine: Format

 North Korean medical journals, including Basic Medicine, are broadly far from international standard.
-Each issue of Basic Medicine begins with a quotation from the ruling Kim family, a table of contents, and two to three unsigned editorials that reflect the government's positions.
+Each issue of Basic Medicine begins with a quotation from the ruling Kim family, a table of contents, and two or three unsigned editorials that reflect the government's positions.
 The following section, titled "Research Results", consists of articles filed under "General Remarks and Data", "Original Idea", "News", and "Legal Commentary".
 Articles for the journal include the names of the authors, but fail to include any other biographical information like institutional affiliation.
 Articles published in the journal rarely exceed two pages, lack abstracts, and rarely make use of tables, graphs, or images, which are commonly drawn by hand.

 The journal's rear cover includes various publication information, though the journal has sometimes omitted this information.
 Like other North Korean scientific journals, the journal does not mention any submission guidelines, an ethical code, a peer review process (though it does indicate that there is an editorial committee), or a subscription model.

 Research

 The journal covers topics relating to "the basic structure and functions of the human body", including diseases, the human body, and diagnostic technologies.
 Research published in the journal sometimes cites Chinese or Western authors, including from the British Journal of Cancer and Human Pathology, though the journal lacks up-to-date references.
 While articles published in the journal include some statistics, including p-values, they largely lack any specific statistical methods and lack epidemiological indices.
-North Korean propaganda is a consistent feature of the journal, which is subject to widespread publication bias.
-The journal also lacks in-line citations and articles rarely cite more than six references.
+North Korean propaganda is a consistent feature of the journal, and the journal is subject to widespread publication bias.
+The journal also lacks in-line citations, and articles rarely cite more than six references.

 Research published in Basic Medicine in 2013 suggested that malaria prevention efforts in the country were hurt by the rise of drug-resistant variants.
 Yonsei University public health professor Lee Hoon-sang noted that reports published in the journal demonstrated that the country had the ability to conduct PCR testing.